Project Details

 - College students use a variety of different planning methods

-- Lack and/or Surplus of Motivation
+- Lack and/or surplus of motivation:

 - College students are highly reliant on technology, discouraging them from leaving the house